gamecreditspay/gamecore-node/README.md

 ## Configuration

-Litecore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Litecore Node.
+Gamecore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Gamecore Node.

 ```bash
 gamecore-node create -d <bitcoin-data-dir> mynode